prashant18360/Transformation/README.md

 # Transformation
-Transformation of 2-D geometric object using Scaling, rotation and translation
+Transformation of 2-D geometric object using Scaling, rotation and translation.
+The brief description in the given docs.